 Even if you have no symptoms, you can still pass herpes on to others.

 It’s a good idea to see your doctor whenever you have a skin issue that won’t go away.
 Proper identification is your first step toward getting better.
 Your primary care doctor may refer you to a dermatologist for further expertise.

 If you’re sexually active and haven’t been screened for STDs recently, make an appointment with your doctor.
-And be sure to share any information about your herpes or diagnosis of any other STDs with any potential sexual partners.
+Also, be sure to share any information about your herpes or other STD diagnoses with any potential sexual partners.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.